 This is unnatural, appallingly so.
 It sucks its toll away from Merlin in thick, bludgeoning wrenches.
 Merlin sways, dizzy and sick, as the natural order fights back.
 Arthur should be dying, and if nature has its way, he will.
 Only, Merlin twists the order of things, yanks strands free and twines them together inside Arthur's chest.
 He pushes, nature pulls; Merlin sags and hears Arthur's heart slip, and forgets how to breathe.
 He is losing the battle.

 Arthur gives it to him silently.
-A hand wavers and clasps around Merlin's, locking the grip he has on Arthur's other hand.
-Merlin knows that Arthur sees the gold fire in his eyes, sees and understands, and grasps his hand anyway.
+A hand wavers and clasps around Merlin's, locking his grip on Arthur's other hand.
+Arthur sees the gold fire in his eyes, sees and understands, and grasps his hand anyway.
 Arthur nods, a quick little jerk, and opens his mouth.
 Breathes, "Merlin."

 It races faster than blood through Merlin's veins, dragging the magic with it.
 Merlin sends it into Arthur's body, right through their linked hands, the power of it driving Arthur's muscles taut.
 Merlin can see the thready mess in Arthur's chest; he guides it back together, the strongest need he's ever felt, splicing what has been shredded, repairing what has been cut, and pulling Arthur's heartbeat up from the deep, hollow thud…thud…thud.